1. Finding Your Ideal

 If you need to advance your knowledge or skills, there are many free courses given by online (MOOC) colleges and universities.

-Use the US Census Bureau and Bureau of Labor Statistics databases to find forecast growth rates for different industry segments.
+Use the US or your country's Census Bureau and Bureau of Labor Statistics databases to find forecast growth rates for different industry segments.
 The course, Starting and Building a Thriving Consulting Business, gives you links into many databases and teaches you advanced search techniques.
 It also shows you how to get free access to costly industry databases.